DD2480-Group10/javaparser/report.md

 Report of old coverage:
 - Note that *Manual BC* is calculated using the developed coverage tool.
-- Note that the JaCoCo report is generated after running mvn test and is to large to be added to git.
+- The JaCoCo report isn't in the repo due to consisting of too many files.
+But it's automatically generated when running 'mvn clean test' and can be found on: "javaparser-core-testing/target/site/jacoco/index.html"

 |Method|Jacoco BC|Manual BC|branch|
 |-|-|-|-|